The Killer Inside Me: Mentions in other works by Thompson

 Lou Ford later appears in Thompson's novel Wild Town (1957).
 The Lou Ford character in Wild Town is a mirror image of the one in The Killer Inside Me.
 In Wild Town Lou Ford is also a sheriff, he also plays the fool, and he is also smarter and more capable than anyone else in the small town although he keeps it well hidden.
 He also prefers, and is usually able, to manipulate events rather than directly intervene.
 However, whereas Lou Ford manipulates events to further his own greed and lust in The Killer Inside Me, in Wild Town he manipulates events to bring about justice, to help people, and even to play matchmaker.

-Criticism
+Reception

 Filmmaker Stanley Kubrick, who worked with Thompson on the scripts for the 1956 movie The Killing and the 1957 movie Paths of Glory, praised the novel, stating that it was "probably the most chilling and believable first-person story of a criminally warped mind I have ever encountered."
 C. Namwali Serpell has outlined a phenomenological, postcritical reading of The Killer Inside Me that exposes the limitations of purely ideological interpretations of the novel.